maxwelladapoe/clients_app_frontend/README.md

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

 ---

----
-## Install / Setup Project
+## Install / Set up Project
-To install / setup the project run the following
+To install / set up the project run the following

       git clone https://github.com/maxwelladapoe/clients_app_frontend
       cd clients_app_frontend